remotion-dev/remotion/packages/docs/docs/cli/render.md

 import {AngleChangelog} from '../../components/AngleChangelog';

-Render a video based on the entry point, the composition ID and save it to the output location.
+Render a video or audio based on the entry point, the composition ID and save it to the output location.

 ```bash
 npx remotion render <entry-file> <composition-id> <output-location>